EFTEC/DocumentStoreOne/README.md

 It adds a value to a document with name $name.
 For example, for a log file.

-a) If the value doesn't exists, then it's created with $addValue.
+a) If the value doesn't exist, then it's created with $addValue.
 Otherwise, it will return true
-b) If the value exists, then $addValue is added and it'll return true
+b) If the value exists, then $addValue is added, and it'll return true
-c) Otherwise,, it will return false
+c) Otherwise, it will return false

 ```php
 $seq=$flatcon->appendValue("log",date('c')." new log");